Jabulani-N/atlas-machine_learning/supervised_learning/classification/README.md

 * needs to be between `0` and `iterations`

 To ensure the completion of a minimum viable product, the `graph` functionality of this class has been left incomplete, until other, more vital tasks are completed.

+# Task 8 Neural Network

+attributes ending with 1 are related to the hidden layer attributes ending with 2 are related to the output layer
+    if you really wanted, you could make more hiddedn layers before output layer. this would be done via making a new set of attributes with 3 for output layer, and 2 would be hidden layer 2.